TnasuH/Spotify-UIKit/README.md

 1. Clone this repo
 1. Open shell window and navigate to project folder
 1. Run `pod install`
-1. Open `Spotify.xcworkspace` and run the project on selected device or simulator
 1. Create an `ClientConfig.plist` file in the Project->Spotify->Resources folder like

 ```